egordorichev/BurningKnight/npc_and_quests.md

 * When you buy his entire stock, he unlocks himself with the keys and drops some item or a bunch of consumables

 # mad scientist
-* Sells bomb, potion and science related items for bombs, instead of coins
  - Blank (active item)
  - Blank (bombs act like blanks)
  - Fetus gun